si/11ty/posts/blog/2011/design-tour-of-the-midlands.md

   - "web-design-tour"
 ---

-Bar the fantastic [New Adventures conference](http://newadventuresconf.com/) in Nottingham in January organised by Â the talented [Simon Collison](http://colly.com/), for some reason, the Midlands often gets overlooked when we talk about the Web industry in the UK.Â The "hottest" places tend to focus around the South (London, Brighton and Bristol) and North (Manchester, Liverpool, Newcastle).
-Rarely do you hear of large scale eventsÂ occurringÂ in the UK's so-called "Second City" of Birmingham.
+Bar the fantastic [New Adventures conference](http://newadventuresconf.com/) in Nottingham in January organised by  the talented [Simon Collison](http://colly.com/), for some reason, the Midlands often gets overlooked when we talk about the Web industry in the UK.
+The "hottest" places tend to focus around the South (London, Brighton and Bristol) and North (Manchester, Liverpool, Newcastle).
+Rarely do you hear of large scale events occurring in the UK's so-called "Second City" of Birmingham.
 Why this is, we'll never know but as a creative evangelist of the region (co-founding [the Multipack](http://multipack.co.uk/)), I'm keen to change this and raise the Midlands' digital profile.

 Throughout the Summer months, I'll be visiting a variety of design/Web/creative agencies around the West Midlands as part of a **Design Tour of The Midlands** to promote agencies in the region and find out how they work.